Line item types and priorities

 Since non-guaranteed inventory can safely be superseded, these line item types are not included in lists of contending line items when performing a forecast.
 If want to offer guaranteed inventory to an advertiser or buyer, use Sponsorship or Standard line items.

 Priority and Preferred Deals

-The Preferred Deals line item type has a fixed priority value that ensures it wins ahead of the Open Auction and all other line item types except Sponsorship and Standard line items, including those created under Programmatic Guaranteed.
-This means that:
+The Preferred Deals line item type has a fixed priority value that ensures it wins ahead of the Open Auction and all other line item types except Sponsorship and Standard line items.

 - Preferred Deals serve ahead of Price priority, Network, and Bulk line items, including third-party line items, and ahead of any line items set to "House".